Triviality of a surface-link with meridian-based free fundamental group: Introduction

 A {\it stabilization} of a surface-link $F$ is a connected sum $\bar F= F\# _{k=1}^s T_k$ of $F$ and a trivial torus-link $T=\cup_{k=1}^s T_k$.
 By granting $T=\emptyset$, we understand that a surface-link $F$ itself is a stabilization of $F$.
 The trivial torus-link $T$ is called the {\it stabilizer} with $T_k\, (k=1,2,...,s)$ the {\it stabilizer components} on the stabilization $\bar F$.

 A {\it stably trivial} surface-link is a surface-link $F$ such that a stabilization $\bar F$ of $F$ is a trivial surface-link.
-In \cite[Corollary~1.2]{K6}, it is shown that every stably trivial surface-link is a trivial surface-link.
-Therefore, the proof of Theorem~1.1 is completed by combining \cite[Corollary~1.2]{K6} with the following lemma, which generalizes the result of \cite[Theorem~2.10]{HoK} to a surface-link.
+In \cite[Corollary~1.2]{K6} with supplement \cite{KS}, it is shown that every stably trivial surface-link is a trivial surface-link.
+Therefore, the proof of Theorem~1.1 is completed by combining the result \cite[Corollary~1.2]{K6} with \cite{K6} with supplement \cite{KS} the following lemma, which generalizes the result of \cite[Theorem~2.10]{HoK} to a surface-link.

 \phantom{x}

 {\bf Lemma~1.2.} Every surface-link with meridian-based free fundamental group is a stably trivial surface-link.